-NOTE: Ensure that you enter the above command from the custom_location/eDirectory/opt/directory.
+NOTE: Ensure that you enter the above commands from the custom\location/eDirectory/opt directory.

-After entering the above command, run the utilities as you would normally do.
+After entering the above commands, run the utilities as you would normally do.

 - Call the script in your profile, bashrc, or similar scripts.
 Therefore, whenever you log in or open a new shell, you can start using the utilities directly. - 4 Configure eDirectory in the usual manner.